Innuitian Mountains

 The Innuitian Mountains are a mountain range in Nunavut and the Northwest Territories, Canada.
 They are part of the Arctic Cordillera and are largely unexplored, due to the hostile climate.
 They are named after the northern indigenous people, the Inuit.
 In some locations the Innuitian Mountains measure over 2500 m in height, and 1290 km in length.
 The highest point is Barbeau Peak on Ellesmere Island at 2616 m.
 There are no trees and minimal wildlife in the Innuitian Mountains due to the harsh cold climate as well as being located north of the Arctic tree line.
 This region is mostly barren with vast areas of permafrost.
 There are metallic mineral resources including iron and zinc and fossil fuel resources such as coal.

 The Innuitian Mountains consist of numerous smaller mountain ranges.
-Some of these are the British Empire Range, the Princess Margaret Range and the United States Range, which is the world's second most Northern mountain range after the Challenger Mountains.
+Some of these are the British Empire Range, the Princess Margaret Range and the United States Range, which is the world's second most northerly mountain range after the Challenger Mountains.

 The Innuitian Mountains were first seen by European explorers in 1882 by the explorer Adolphus Greely from Lake Hazen.